ukgamer/gmod-arcademachines/README.md

 ### Coins

-The machine has its own internal coin count.
+The cabinet has its own internal coin count.
 You can query this count with `COINS:GetCoins()` to determine if the player should be allowed to continue playing or showing the coins remaining.

-When the player inserts a coin, if the server implements the `Player:TakeCoins(amount)` method then the arcade machine will attempt to take the amount of coins defined by the networked data table variable `MSCoinCost`.
-This can be changed on the server per machine with `ent:SetMSCoinCost(amount)` and is shown to the player before they enter the machine.
+When the player inserts a coin, if the server implements the `Player:TakeCoins(amount)` method then the arcade cabinet will attempt to take the amount of coins defined by the networked data table variable `MSCoinCost`.
+This can be changed on the server per cabinet with `ent:SetMSCoinCost(amount)` and is shown to the player before they enter the cabinet.

 Your `OnCoinsInserted` method will then be called with the player who inserted coins, the old coin amount and the new amount.

-You can take a given number of coins from the machine using `COINS:TakeCoins(amount)`.
+You can take a given number of coins from the cabinet using `COINS:TakeCoins(amount)`.

 When a coin is "used" the method `OnCoinsLost` will be called with the same arguments as `OnCoinsInserted`.